yunnysunny/grunt-pages/README.md

 #### templateEngine
 Type: `String`

 The file extension of the page layouts' template engine.
-This is used to filter template files in the `pageSrc` folder when developing a cabin theme for multiple template engines.
+This is used to filter template files in the `pageSrc` folder when developing a [Cabin](http://colinwren.github.io/Cabin/) theme for multiple template engines.

 # Changelog